SAP Negotiations

 • Explicitly clarify indirect use in the contract.
 If you know, for example, that your e-commerce site will create 1,000 orders per month in SAP, ensure the contract covers this via document licenses or a written exception.
 The goal is to eliminate ambiguity.
 If the contract is silent, SAP can later claim those interactions were unlicensed.

-Another trap is vague contract language โ€“ if โ€œuseโ€ isnโ€™t clearly defined to include or exclude indirect scenarios, SAP will likely interpret it in the broadest way possible to require more licenses.
+Another trap is vague contract language โ€“ if โ€œuseโ€ isnโ€™t clearly defined to include or exclude indirect scenarios, SAP will likely interpret it in the broadest way possible, requiring more licenses.
 Donโ€™t leave this to chance.

 Also, do not think, โ€œWeโ€™re on SAP cloud, so indirect access doesnโ€™t matter.โ€ Even RISE, or S/4HANA Cloud customers, must license indirect use appropriately โ€“ being in the cloud is not a free pass.